metersquared/metersquared.github.io/docs/personal.md

 ## Badminton
 I am an avid badminton fan.
 I follow the tournaments, I play the game, you name it.
 If you also happen to play badminton, let me know!

+## Project Euler
+In 2021, I started doing problems in Project Euler, add me as a friend and lets do some fun problems together!
+Key: 1344993_vwRAIHJU9UeEEdHhCVOIGmUZcAsvoFIU

 ## Photos of Me

 ![Tutoring for the Saxony Preparatory College Admission Test](/assets/images/personal/tutor.JPG)